tommay/spudoku-android/README.md

 ## What is it?

-Spudoku is an Android app that creates [ColorKu](http://colorku.com) puzzles of various difficulties and lets you solve them.
+Spudoku is an Android app that creates [ColorKu](http://colorku.com) puzzles of selectable difficulty and lets you solve them.

 ## ColorKu?
 What's that?